Scientology and marriage

 Scientology and marriage, within the Church of Scientology, are discussed in the book The Background, Ministry, Ceremonies & Sermons of the Scientology Religion.

 Scientology weddings do not require that both parties of the wedding be adherents of Scientology.
 Nor does the Church necessarily exclude material from weddings of other faiths in its own ceremonies.
 One source, J. Gordon Melton, has ascribed this to Scientology trying to mollify members of the wedding partners' families.

 Wedding ceremony

 Scientology wedding ceremonies are similar to wedding ceremonies used by many religions.
 They typically include a bridal procession, best man, maid of honor, and the traditional seating of friends and family.
 The ceremony may include wedding customs used by other faiths.
 There are five versions of the ceremony: traditional, informal, single ring, double ring, and concise double ring.
 The Traditional ceremony includes:

-Now, (groom's name), girls need clothes and food and tender happiness and frills, a pan, a comb, perhaps a cat.
-All caprice if you will, but still they need them.
-Hear well, sweet (bride's name), for promise binds.
-Young men are free and may forget.
-Remind him then that you may have necessities and follies, too.
+In the Double Ring ceremony, the ring symbolizes permanency and reaffirms the ARC principles within Scientology.
+ARC comprises three elements of Understanding: A is Affinity, R is Reality, and C is Communication.